 Amstrad Notepad NC100

 These seem to fetch a reasonable price but I got this one cheap because it was listed as having a faulty keyboard... but weirdly enough it has been working fine for me.
-I'm just awaiting delivery of a serial cable before I use it more.
-It may well replace my AlphaSmart 3000 (see below).
+After finally getting round to transferring a file from it over Serial to an old laptop I have found the transfer process to be error-prone and I'm not sure why.
+I prefer typing on it compared to my AlphaSmart 3000 though (see below).

 Dan / Dantum